AshParker19/AshParker19/README.md

 * 📫 How to reach me **ashparker4219@gmail.com**

-* ⚡ Fun fact **I made the spontaneous decision to start coding when I was 21, and now I can't imagine my life without it**
+* ⚡ **I made the spontaneous decision to start coding when I was 21, and now I can't imagine my life without it**

 ---